-- Discuss the installation requirements and applications with the customer. - Locate the CPU in a controlled environment (32°F to 95°F). - The location of the CPU should be secure, yet easily accessible to the customer. - Good locations include behind the master bedroom door or areas away from Entry/Exit doors. - Verify the availability of a 110V non-switched AC outlet for the power transformer.
+- · Discuss the installation requirements and applications with the customer. - · Locate the CPU in a controlled environment (32°F to 95°F). - · The location of the CPU should be secure, yet easily accessible to the customer. - · Good locations include areas near Entry/Exit or behind the master bedroom door. - · Verify the availability of a 110V non-switched AC outlet for the power transformer.